JSoifer/find-a-doctor/README.md

 **This program will take an inputted medical issue and return a list of doctors to contact for treatment.**
-* input:
-* expected output:

 **This program will take an inputted name and return any local doctors matching the name.**
-* input:
-* expected output:

 **This program will include first and last name, address, phone#, website, and whether a doctor is accepting new patients for any doctor returned in a user search**
-* input:
-* expected output:

 **This program will display any error messages in the event an API call is unsuccessful.**
-* input:
-* expected output:

 **This program will return a message to user if search response returns no matching results.**
-* input:
-* expected output:

 ## Setup/Installation Requirements

+* install Node.js
-* Clone repository from GitHub to your computer
+* Clone repository
 * navigate to project directory
+* visit (https://developer.betterdoctor.com/) and obtain an API key.
+* create a new .env file in the app's root directory and create a variable for your key: exports.apiKey = [your key here]
 * run $ npm Install
 * run $ npm run start
-* visit (https://developer.betterdoctor.com/) and obtain an API key.
-* create a file in the root directory named .env  and place key in file as a variable named process.env.[name] = [place key here].
 * navigate to local host in browser

 ## Support and contact details